maxschlapfer/MacAdminHelpers/CCPRecipeGenerator/ReadMe.md

 # Automating the generation of Adobe CC package override files for AutoPkg

+## ATTENTION: With the release of CC 2019 Adobe has deprecated CCP.
+You won't get anything newer than the CC 2018 releases.
+To download CC 2019 packages you have to login to your Adobe Console ([http://adminconsole.adobe.com](http://adminconsole.adobe.com)).

 This script helps you customize the build process of Adobe CC packages for your organisation.
 It generates an override file for each Adobe product and then builds all packages.